How to Keep a Hot Tub Clean While on Vacation

 Long Vacation

 Here, it mostly depends on how long you will be gone.
 A week?
 Two weeks?
 A month or more?
 For 1-2 week vacations, preparation work is extremely important.
-If you have a friend or neighbor who can drop in a couple times to monitor water quality and add more sanitizer, this will make it easier to keep the water clean and clear while you’re gone.
-As incentive for adding sanitizer for you, allow them to use the hot tub while you’re gone!
+If you have a friend or neighbor who can drop in a couple times to monitor water quality and add more sanitizer, this will make it easier to keep the hot tub clean and clear while you’re gone.
+As an incentive for adding sanitizer for you, allow them to use the hot tub while you’re gone!
 To save on heating expenses, you can also decrease the temperature by 10 degrees.

 On the other hand, if you’re going to be gone for quite a while, or if it’s been a few months since the spa was last drained and refilled, you may be ahead to just clean and drain your spa before you leave.
 Be sure to use a product like Jet Clean, which will clear the lines of biofilm and other hidden gunk.
 Drain the tub, and turn on a blower or low pressure air compressor to completely clear the water out of the lines.
 This will prevent freezing damage or yucky bio-growth taking over the plumbing.
 Once the tub is fully drained, thoroughly clean and dry the tub with a soft towel or sponge.
 Leave all drain plugs off to release any remaining water in the system, and put the spa cover back on to keep the tub clean and out of direct sunlight.
 It will be ready for a fresh refill when you return!